exosite-archive/hvac-reference-application/README.md

 $ ifconfig -a
 ```

-Download, install, and configure Gateway Engine onto your gateway.
+Download, install, and configure GWE onto your gateway.

-To download the latest version of the Public Release of Gateway Engine, follow these steps:
+To download the latest version of the Public Release of GWE, follow these steps:

 Navigate to the Gateway Engine Release Packages section and follow the instructions to download Gateway Engine.
-Run these commands to copy Gateway Engine to your gateway (the actual filename in the command may differ):
+Run these commands to copy GWE to your gateway (the actual filename in the command may differ):

 ```
 ssh <USER>@<GATEWAY_IP> "mkdir /opt" scp GatewayEngine.v1-1-2.tar.gz <USER>@<GATEWAY_IP>:/opt
 ```

-At this point, you have downloaded the latest release of Gateway Engine and copied it to your gateway.
+At this point, you have downloaded the latest release of GWE and copied it to your gateway.
-Run this command to untar the release package and install Gateway Engine onto your gateway:
+Run this command to untar the release package and install GWE onto your gateway:

 ```
 ssh <USER>@<GATEWAY_IP> "cd /opt